Manjaro-Pek/pacli/README.md

 pacli accepts the following config file:
 $HOME/.config/paclirc

 A default version of this file is available in this github repository.
+In this config file you can tweak the behavior of pacli e.g. for using pacaur instead of yaourt.

 ## Hidden Options